The same thing I am praised for, is the same thing people try to snatch me for—this thing I do with these 26 letters.

-I have decided before at the competition of my divorce, to keep my maiden name.
+I have decided before at the completion of my divorce, to keep my maiden name.
 The crazy thing?
 I have to ask the state for that privilege to ask for what I was born with back!
-I started writing, hyphenating my name.
+As I started writing new work, I began hyphenating my name.
 The ex didn’t give me the name I needed to move in the world, not really.

 My father did.
 The only man who could ever be bold enough to tell me what to do!